 - Review the information and verify that it is accurate and up-to-date.

-- If anything changed, or there is information that you do not recognize, you’ll need to secure your account.
+- If anything has changed, or there is information that you do not recognize, you’ll need to secure your account.
 Follow the steps in the next section on using two-step verification.

 - Check for Messages from WhatsApp.
 Search your messages by typing WhatsApp in the search bar at the top on iPhone or using the magnifying glass on Android.
 Look for messages about account changes or access.

 - Check for New Friends.
 Review your contacts on WhatsApp by opening the app and tapping on the Chat icon in the lower right-hand corner.
 Confirm that no new, unknown friends have appeared on the list.

 - Check the latest chat sessions.
 View the last session or any open session by tapping the vertical ellipsis (three vertical dots) menu icon.